 PG&E is proud to be your utility company.
 As your energy provider, we’re responsible for providing you with safe, reliable power.
 To measure our reliability, we constantly track and monitor outages across our service area.
 Then, we calculate our reliability rates based on this data.

-Each year, Pacific Gas and Electric Company (PG&E) compiles a report that reviews its electric reliability status, with both a system-wide and division-level perspective.
+Each year, PG&E compiles a report that reviews its electric reliability status, with both a system-wide and division-level perspective.
 The report is submitted to the California Public Utilities Commission (CPUC), and is available to the public.
-The report on 2017 electric reliability was submitted in July 2018.
+The report on 2018 electric reliability was submitted in July 2019.

-On Nov.
-6, 2017 at 1:30 p.m., PG&E hosted a public town hall and live webcast at the Stockton Energy Training Center (3136 Boeing Way, Stockton, CA 95206) to discuss details of its electric reliability report.
+On Dec.
+13, 2019 from 10-11:30 a.m., PG&E is hosting a public town hall and live webcast at the Stockton Energy Training Center (3136 Boeing Way, Stockton, CA 95206) to discuss details of its electric reliability report.
+Customers can access this information using the link or conference call information below.

 Here are some helpful links: